 Instructions

 - Reduce the heavy cream.
-Place heavy cream and 3 smashed garlic cloves in a medium saucepan.
+Place 3 cups heavy cream and 3 smashed garlic cloves in a medium saucepan.
 Bring to a boil, then reduce and simmer until thickened, about 10-15 minutes.
 Cream will eventually bubble up, so make sure your pan is not too small.
 Use a slotted spoon to remove garlic, then discard.

 - Stir in remaining ingredients.
 Add ¾ cup gorgonzola, ¼ cup grated Parmigiano Reggiano, 2 Tbsp chopped parsley, 1 ½ tsp Dijon, ½ tsp Kosher salt, and ¼ tsp black pepper, then stir until cheese has melted and the sauce is creamy and smooth.